Electric Vehicle Chargers

 Lot #75

-EV Spots for EVs
+EV spots for EVs

 It's absolutely never acceptable for an internal combustion car to park in a spot designated for a plug-in car.
 That's a firm rule, no matter how crowded a parking lot is, and no matter how infrequently the charging location is used.